 Next training dates

-On an ad hoc basis, subject to capacity, we are able to provide online, in house training on a range of topics, even during COVID-19.
+On an ad hoc basis, subject to capacity, we are able to provide online, in house training on a range of topics.
 Find out more here.

 RSN’s access to higher education (HE) training for practitioners enables participants to: